bitsofinfo/io-overwatch/README.md

 ```

-## Usage sample one:
+## Usage sample two:

-Monitor one dir, when any file matching \*test1.zip is changed
+Monitor one dir, when any file matching zip/tgz/gz is changed
 make a new target directory, extract the zip/tgz to the target dir, then move all files in the same directory
 as triggering file to the target dir, and then insert a sql record
 of the event.